s9tpepper/centcom/notes.md

 ### Release Checklist
 [ ] Squash bugs for MVP
-[ ] Test on other terminals?
-(Ghostty, Kitty, Alacritty, gtk terminal, konsole, xterm) [ ] Flesh out the README.md
+[x] Test on other terminals?
+(Ghostty, Kitty, Alacritty, iTerm, gnome terminal, konsole, terminator, xterm, gtk terminal) [ ] Flesh out the README.md
 [ ] Add GitHub Action(s) for producing binaries and release [ ] Screenshots for the README